-This is also known as juvenile, early-onset, or insulin-dependent diabetes.
-It usually first develops in children or young adults.
+Type 1 diabetes usually first develops in children or young adults.
 In the UK about 1 in 300 people develop type 1 diabetes at some stage.

 With type 1 diabetes the illness usually develops quite quickly, over days or weeks, as the pancreas stops making insulin.
 It is treated with insulin injections and a healthy diet (see below).